Meet the FareShare Yorkshire team:

 Good Food Barnsley CiC has existed under different names for a number of years.
 It is a partnership of organisations working across the borough supporting with food access.
 Amy is responsible for contributing to the strategic development of the Good Food Barnsley model, undertaking and commissioning research to aid development, and collaborating with partners and organisations to pilot and support innovation models.

 James joined FareShare Yorkshire as a volunteer in 2018 and helped us to deliver surplus food to frontline projects across Doncaster each week.
 He successfully completed our employability programme, achieving two accredited forklift truck permits, and worked full-time in our Sub-Regional Centre as our Warehouse Supervisor.
-He now works as YSH Manager and will be overseeing large frozen food provision across Yorkshire, storing bulk ambient surplus for onward distribution and intercepting more surplus food across the region via our regional logistics solution.
+He went on to become YSH Manager, overseeing large frozen food provision across Yorkshire, storing bulk ambient surplus for onward distribution and intercepting more surplus food across the region via our regional logistics solution.
+He is now Food Supply & Logistics Manager.

 James began volunteering our Barnsley Regional Centre at the end of 2017 and has offered a huge amount of support both in our warehouse and on the refrigerated vans.
 He successfully achieved a nationally-recognised FLT permit in 2018 and joined our staff team in 2019 thanks to funding from the Evan Cornish Foundation.
 Now, thanks to support from WRAP, he’s moved into a supervisory position to help us grow.